Help a loved one ease the pain and discomfort caused by rheumatoid arthritis, with one of these comforting gift ideas.

 But having been around them you will know just what a struggle it can be for them.

 As the pain and stiffness in their joints never truly goes away, which can make carrying on with their daily tasks so much more difficult.

 So buying them a gift that will help to improve their life and make it more manageable can be a really thoughtful thing to do.

-And I hope that you've found something among the gift ideas featured here that will suit them and be something they'll appreciate.
+And I hope that you've found something among the gift ideas for people with rheumatoid arthritis that I've featured here that will suit them, and be something that they'd appreciate.